tao-dot-com/patrol_subnet/docs/incentive.md

 This repository implements a modular incentive mechanism designed to reward nodes based on the quality, quantity, and efficiency of their payload submissions.
 The scoring system currently includes two active components — Volume and Responsiveness — with a third component, Novelty, coming soon.

+Scoring contributions:
+- Volume - 90%
+- Responsiveness - 10%

+Along with the scoring mechanism there are a number of pass/fail validation checks, which if failed, result in a score of zero.
+The code for these checks are [here](src/patrol/validation/graph_validation/bittensor_validation_mechanism.py).

 ⸻

 ### Volume Score